liuchongming1999/ImageNet-1K-training-and-validation/README.md

 ### Step 1: Prepare Directory Structure

-First up, let's create a dedicated folder for our ImageNet classification project and organize it into training and validation subfolders:
+First up, let's create a dedicated folder for ImageNet classification project and organize it into training and validation subfolders:

 ```bash
 mkdir ImageNet_classification